 According to NPR, around 60 million Americans are affected by insomnia each year.
 While sleeping in a zero-gravity position isn’t guaranteed to solve insomnia, it can help you relax more effectively.
 You remove pressure on your joints and muscles in this position and places your spine in a comfortable position.
 With the stress taken off your body, you’ll find that you sleep more deeply than you did lying flat.

-When you lie on a traditional mattress, there are gaps between your body and the mattress in places.
+When you lie in a flat position on a traditional mattress, there are gaps between your body and the mattress in places.
 The places that do touch the mattress absorb the stress of the places that aren’t touching.
 This can leave you with a crick in your neck and unexplained back pain in the morning.

 When you sleep in the zero-gravity position, the weight of your body is more evenly spread out.
 Also, your spine is in a stress-free position.
 This helps you relax and also keeps you from waking up achy in the morning.
 Who doesn’t like waking up without aches and pains?